realness-online/web/README.md

 VUE_APP_MESSAGING_SENDER_ID=${firebase.messagingSenderId}
 ```

-Restart your local server and localhost has the same functionality as when you deploy.
+Restart your local server and localhost will have the same functionality as when you deploy.

 ## Contributing